Published in Commercial Law on December 6, 2017

 What benefits does the lemon law provide?

 If the manufacturer or dealer cannot bring the vehicle into conformity with the warranty after a reasonable number of attempts, the manufacturer or dealer can either replace the vehicle with a comparable new vehicle that is acceptable to the buyer or can buy the vehicle back from the consumer for the full sales price minus a reasonable allowance for the buyer’s use of the vehicle.
 If the manufacturer or dealer attempt to repair the same defect four times or if the vehicle is out of service for a total of thirty days during the year, the law presumes that a reasonable number of attempts have been made.
+Our Springfield car accident lawyers can provide you with additional information.

 What can a buyer do when the dealer or manufacturer fails to comply with the lemon law?